Dormers Garden City, NY 11530

 Garden City is one of the most architecturally demanding communities on Long Island for dormer additions.
 As a planned village built between 1920 and 1955, Garden City has maintained strict controls over exterior modifications since its founding — the Architectural Review Board (ARB) reviews all proposed changes to homes within the Historic District before the Village Building Department issues any permit.
 This makes the ARB application the critical-path item for roughly a third of all Garden City dormer projects.

 Garden City dormer additions typically run $75,000–$145,000 depending on type and scope.
-Shed dormers on Garden City's center-hall colonials run $90,000–$145,000 and yield 800–1,200 sq ft of primary suite space.
-Gable dormers on Tudor revivals run $75,000–$110,000.
+Shed dormers on Garden City's center-hall colonials typically run $90,000–$145,000 and yield 800–1,200 sq ft of primary suite space.
+Gable dormers on Tudor revivals typically run $75,000–$110,000.
 Historic District properties add 10–20% for ARB-compliant materials.
 All pricing includes Village Building Dept permit fees, structural engineering, framing, roofing, windows, insulation, and drywall.
-Call or submit the form to schedule Frank's site visit — no travel fees anywhere in Nassau County.
+Call or submit the form to schedule the owner's site visit — no travel fees anywhere in Nassau County.

 Dormers Garden City NY — common questions